lnittman/ascii-xyz/docs/api/convex-functions.md

 ```

 Notes and caveats
-- The app references an `actions.ascii.enhance` in `apps/app/src/app/(authenticated)/create/actions.ts`, but no such action exists in the backend.
-If needed, add it under `functions/actions/ascii.ts` and expose it in the generated API.
 - Some mutations live in `queries/*` files (e.g., `shares.ts`), so their generated path is under `api.functions.queries.shares.*`.